IMperiumX/CS50W/README.md

 [Source code](5-capstone)

-## An e-learning platform with Content Management System(CMS), REST API for courses and enchanced with flexable tools to Manage and Genearate contents in various types.
+## An e-learning platform with Content Management System(CMS), REST API for courses and enchanced with flexable tools to Manage and Genearate contents in various types